GhostHalston/ChimeraBootstrapInstaller-Checkrain-/README.md

 Minimum 3mb/s of internet recommended

-First restore rootfs Jailbreak and install Cydia (it will install bingner boostrap yeah but we need weget) Either use newterm or install openssh and connect to your iphone through ssh DO NOT USE NEWTERM USE SSH OVER WIFI And insert the following command su (then insert your password, default is alpine) wget -O - https://github.com/Yaya48/ChimeraBootstrapInstaller-Checkrain-/raw/master/installbootstrap.sh | bash
+First restore rootfs Jailbreak and install Cydia (it will install bingner boostrap yeah but we need weget) install openssh and connect to your iphone through ssh DO NOT USE NEWTERM USE SSH OVER WIFI And insert the following command su (then insert your password, default is alpine) wget -O - https://github.com/Yaya48/ChimeraBootstrapInstaller-Checkrain-/raw/master/installbootstrap.sh | bash